Note: information in this Chapter is applicable only to the Enterprise Edition of Excelsior JET.

 Depending on the install type you chose on the page Backend (see Step 5: Selecting a Back-End), JetPackII creates either application installer or self-contained directory in the specified location.

-These limitations will be removed in future versions of Excelsior JET.
+These limitations may be removed in future versions of Excelsior JET.

-What are the supported versions of the Eclipse Runtime?
+What are the supported versions of Apache Tomcat?

-Can I compile only certain OSGi bundles to native code and leave the rest intact?
+Can I compile only certain Web applications to native code and leave the rest intact?

 Yes, it is possible.
-Configure the JET project as described in section Compilation settings for the bundles.
+Configure the JET project as described in section Compilation settings.

-Reason: The directory is outdated or does not contain an RCP application launcher
+Reason: The directory is outdated or does not contain a Tomcat Server structure

-Reason: Under circumstances, the JET Optimizer does not scale well for very large RCP applications.
+Reason: Under circumstances, the JET Optimizer does not scale well for very large Web applications.

 Resolution1: If you enabled the Global Optimizer, disable it as described in section Global Optimizer